ultimaweapon/tsuki/README.md

 ## Performance

-Tsuki VM is slower than Lua about 30% for any platform that Lua can use computed goto (e.g. Linux) otherwise we are faster than Lua about 10%.
+### VM

+On platform that Lua cannot use computed goto (e.g. Windows with MSVC) Tsuki VM is faster than Lua about 10% otherwise Lua is faster about 30%.
+The only possibility for Tsuki to be faster than Lua with computed goto is JIT since computed goto does not available on Rust.
 See issue [18](https://github.com/ultimaweapon/tsuki/issues/18) for more details.

+### Async

+A call to async function without any suspend on Tsuki is faster than mlua about 3.5x.
+For 1 suspend Tsuki it faster about 3x.
+For 8 suspend Tsuki is faster about 2x.

 ## Features